jonathanKingston/jotter/source/_posts/2014-03-03-why-i-now-love-css-values-and-units-module.markdown

 ## The rise of the CSS framework

-You only have to sift through some of some of the modern framework's code to realise that there is a units problem at hand here.
+You only have to sift through some of the modern framework's code to realise that there is a units problem at hand here.
 The frameworks I have had a chance to work with have all had the issue of mixing units and having to constantly specify dimensions.

 The problem I see is code like this: